What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 No worries!

-FlyView Paris (in French) offers a more peaceful experience that will have you fly over Paris without even standing up from your chair.
+FlyView Paris offers a more peaceful experience that will have you fly over Paris without even standing up from your chair.

 Well-secured in a jet pack replica and virtual reality glasses on your eyes, extend your wings and take a brand new look on the French capital city.